As I sit on our oceanfront

 But there is so much to do at Lago Mar, with daily activities scheduled, live music, fruity drink specials and fabulous dining.
 And you can walk the sun soaked beach or simply bob in the crystal blue 85° sea.

-It had been 17 years since we’d been to Fort Lauderdale so we were eager to see the sights, known as the yachting capital of the world.
+It had been 17 years since we’d been to Fort Lauderdale so we were eager to see the sights, known as the yachting capital of the world, and now the biggest cruise ship port in the US.

 Back at Lago Mar, we took turns lounging at the lagoon pool and the marvelous private beach…(eeny-meeny-miny-mo).
 The staff seems to know every guest’s name and desire, a credit to the three generations of Banks family who have owned the resort since 1959 and continue to polish their Condé Nast Gold winning property.
 It’s pricey (at $459 for a 2 night package, with a bountiful buffet breakfast and one candlelight dinner thru October), but I had to tip my hat to Greg for finding the finest resort, with the very best location on Fort Lauderdale.
 If you don’t stay at Lago Mar, finding yourself up the beach at a chain hotel, at least treat yourself to dinner at Acquario…delightful and delicious fresh seafood with a superb sea view and topnotch service.